mChataign/Beyond-Surrogate-Modeling-Learning-the-Local-Volatility-Via-Shape-Constraints/README.md

 These notebooks are fully compatible with Google Colab but can also be used in a local notebook environment provided that Tensorflow is installed for Python 3 with a version at or above 2.0.
 For local deployment, please be aware of variable "workingFolder".

+The Matlab code implements the shape constrained GP code and is written by A.  Cousin and D. Gueye.

 # Data
 Several days of DAX index option chain data is provided in the data folder.
 S&P 500 and Eurostoxx 50 option prices are also included for more recent data.
-The notebook indicates which data file you should load for execution.
+The notebooks in the notebooks folder indicate which data file you should load for execution.